 Lady Chatterley’s Lover, first published privately in 1928, was not published openly in Britain until 1960.
 It tells the story of the love affair between Constance (Lady Chatterley) and her husband Clifford’s gamekeeper, Oliver Mellors, while exploring the nature of relationships between men and women.
 Besides the evident sexual content of the book, “Chatterley” spurred controversy for its discussion of the British social class system and social conflict.
 Penguin, the publisher of the unexpurgated text in 1960, was unsuccessfully tried for violation of the 1959 Obscene Publications Act.
 The prosecutor was ridiculed for asking, “Is this the kind of book you would wish your wife or servants to read?”

-Today’s headlines were written by Yvonne Cheng and Jalisa Ransom,
+Today’s headlines were written by David Murphy and Alycin Bektesh,

-Along with Joe Crawford for CATSweek, a partnership with Community Access Television Services.
+Along with Joe Crawford for CATSweek, in partnership with Community Access Television services.

 Editor is Drew Daudelin,

 Executive Producer is Alycin Bektesh.